pincher-chen/Matgen-toolkit/MOFkit.md

 ### Problem && Solution

-* **error while loading shared libraries: libsymspg.so.1: cannot open shared object file: No such file or directory** because the program will default to `/lib64/libsymspg.so` not in `/lib64/.` Therefore, the following commands need to be added to allow the program to find the library in the directory of the instruction.`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./include/spglib/_build`
+* **error while loading shared libraries: libsymspg.so.1: cannot open shared object file: No such file or directory** because the program will default to `/lib64/libsymspg.so` not in `/lib64/.` Therefore, the following commands need to be added to allow the program to find the library in the directory of the instruction.

+  `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./include/spglib/_build`

+  **spglib path please change according to the actual**

 ---